mjastad/calm_workshop/lab3/calm_workshop_lab3_troubleshooting.rst

 Lab Overview
 ************

-In this lab participants will learn about NuCalm Blueprint Best Practices, identify anamolies, and diagnose poorly wrriten or dfective Blueprints.
+In this lab participants will learn about NuCalm Blueprint Best Practices, identify anamolies, and diagnose poorly written or defective Blueprints.